-by Commissioner Hardin.
-Vice A motion was made seconded bv Approval Request The Mayor Burrie. that the be APPROVED. motion carried by the following vote:
+made by Commissioner Hardin, Vice A motion was seconded by Mayor Burrie, that the Approval Request be APPROVED.
+The motion carried by the following vote:

 24. 18-650 P.H.
 2019-04: (PUBLIC HEARING 2ND READING) AN ORDINANCE AMENDING CHAPTER 96, "HEALTH AND